 A standard invoice is the simplest type of invoice.
 The company can apply it in any sale transaction.
 It should include the reference number, delivery date, due date, seller’s name, contact information, list of products or services transacted, total price, and payment method.

 A Pro-forma invoice is a seller submitting that invoice before the goods or services are buyers get.
-The purpose of a Pro-forma invoice is not to ask for payment right away but to inform the buyer or the Customer about the fee that the Customer must pay after they receive the products or services they ordered.
+The purpose of a Pro-forma invoice is not to ask for payment right away but to inform the buyer or the customer about the fee that the customer must pay after they receive the products or services they ordered.

 Unlike the daily invoices that we usually encounter, commercial invoices are special invoices designed for documentation in international trade, such as shipping machine parts from one country to another.
 These invoices are used for customs valuation when products cross international borders.
+To switch your documents to a paperless system, you can use a document management system.
+This system also guarantees your document safety with layered encryption so you no need to worry about your company private data.

 Related article: Understanding Invoicing Software and Its Benefit for Your Company